lagerimsi-ds/lxd-gui-apps/README.md

 Cotrary to the article the changes in this script to the /etc/subuid and /etc/subgid files depend on membership of the user in the lxd group in /etc/group.

 As tested, these changes are not needed anymore.
-Also group membership on a desktop systems seems to be standard now.
+Also group membership on desktop systems seems to be standard now.
 This enables the user to launch the lxd command without sudo.